School Name: Harvard University

 Can I play sports at Harvard?

-Harvard offers forty-two Division I intercollegiate varsity teams for women and men, which is more than any other D I college, as well as several club and intramural sports and recreational activities.
-More than 80% of Harvard students participate in athletics in some way, so if you plan on playing a sport at Harvard you definitely won’t be alone!
+Harvard offers 42 Division I intercollegiate varsity teams for women and men, which is more than any other D I college, as well as several club and intramural sports and recreational activities.
+20% of the students body participate in intercollegiate sports and more than 80% of Harvard students participate in athletics in some way, so if you plan on playing a sport at Harvard you definitely won’t be alone!
 Professors are very understanding of athletic commitments, so the balancing act won’t be too impossible.
 If you didn’t do a sport in high school, now is your chance to try!
 You can play intramural soccer for your Freshman dorm, or try something totally unfamiliar.
 Club sports include everything from Shaolin kempo to archery to ultimate frisbee.